 For the vast majority, this change won’t matter because they use Word, Excel etc with a sign-in.

-There are situations where it’s useful to use Office apps without a sign-in.
-Maybe sharing a computer temporarily but don’t want that person to access your recent documents list etc.
+There are situations where it might be useful to use Office apps without a sign-in.
+Maybe sharing a computer temporarily but don’t want that person to access your recent documents list etc?
+That’s still possible by signing out of the program but leaving the software running.

 Rental by person not for a device

-The change (assuming it is a change, Microsoft has said nothing) is another way Microsoft is tightening their control over how and when customers use Office software.
+The change is another way Microsoft is tightening their control over how and when customers use Office software.

 It’s consistent with Microsoft’s change in licensing from a ‘per machine’ or ‘per installation’ approach to a ‘per user’ system.
 That change happened back in 2018: The new Office 365 licence system starts today